stat6863-s18/course-reflections-wiki/week-09-reflections/crai-stat6863.md

 * Question(crai-stat6863): Use of alter table?
 * Answer(crai-stat6863): Alter table is use for the modification, deletion and for adding new columns.

+[Example to create table]
+* Question(crai-stat6863): Can we define length of numeric varable while creating table?

+[Delete rows of data]
+* Question(crai-stat6863): Does it delete data permanently?

 ***